Regiments of the Malta Garrison 53rd (Shropshire) Regiment

 On 28 April 1829, the 53rd (Shropshire) Regiment was permitted to retain on its Colours the words Salamanca and Peninsula.
 This acknowledged the distinguished service of the 2nd Battalion 53rd Foot at Salamanca on 22 July 1812 and in the Peninsula from April 1809 to February 1813.

-On 1 July 1881, the 53rd (Shropshire) Regiment of Foot amalgamated with the 85th (The King's) Regiment of Light Infantry (Bucks Volunteers) to become The King's Light Infantry (Shropshire Regiment).
+On 1 July 1881, the 53rd (Shropshire) Regiment of Foot amalgamated with the 85th (The King's) Regiment of Light Infantry (Bucks Volunteers) to become The 1st Battalion The King's Light Infantry (Shropshire Regiment).
 The 85th became the 2nd Battalion.